Garfield1993/Rush/src/dom/README.md

 # DOM parsing

-Refer to [HTML standard](https://html.spec.whatwg.org/multipage/parsing.html#parsing) for parsing the DOM.
+Refer to [HTML standard](https://html.spec.whatwg.org/multipage/parsing.html#parsing) for details about parsing the DOM.

+This DOM module only implement a subtset of standard as a simple HTML dialect.